Home

 • For if God spared not the natural branches, take heed lest he also spare not thee."

-This truth of wild Olive Branches also being able to be cut off from Covenant Israel (Symbolized by the Olive tree) can only be because (as with the original branches) all those in the Covenant tree are "not" truly redeemed or saved.
-And yet they are all instituted by God as part of God's external covenant people.
-We can find many such examples of the visible representation, not being the true.
+This truth of the wild olive branches also being able to be cut off from Covenant Israel (symbolized by the olive tree) can only be because (as with the original branches) all those in the Covenanted tree are not truly redeemed or saved.
+Yet they are all instituted and acknowledged by God as part of His Covenanted people Israel.
+We can find many such examples of the visible Covenant representation.

 Romans 2:28-29